jmclawson/TopicKit/README.md

 # TopicKit
 A basic interface for planning, fetching, topic modeling, and analyzing a corpus of documents from the web.
-TopicKit.R automates many steps for data munging, and it applies best topic modeling practices by default, allowing for quick testing of hypotheses and for replicability in collaborative projects.
+TopicKit automates many steps for data munging, and it applies best topic modeling practices by default, allowing for quick testing of hypotheses and for replicability in collaborative projects.

 ## Installation
 *(here I need to talk about how to install R, how to install Java, etc.)*